 The ultimate goal is to support symbolication and signature generation for data sets outside of crash reports in Socorro.
 This includes address information in the Firefox profiler, symbolicating and generating signatures for crash ping data, symbolicating and generating signatures for crashes in Firefox CI, etc.

 I've been working on this for several years now.
 The systems and libraries involved are all in active use and the project is huge, so progress is in small, incremental steps.
 I made a lot of progress in 2021 even if it doesn't look like it.

 I hacked some fixes in fx-crash-sig to unblock the graphics and Fission teams trying to use the crash ping data.
 I started on a rewrite to improve the API making it easier to use especially for symbolicating and generating signatures for large batches.
-I might be able to get to that in 1.
+I might be able to get to that soon.
 I pushed out 3 releases this year.